 We are also monitoring the ongoing compliance work of our providers and adjusting our own processes to make the most of any additional privacy options available.

-Our current list of sub-processors are:
+Our current list of sub-processors that process client data are:

 |Amazon Web Services Inc||Hosting services for our Shared and Dedicated hosted Asset Banks||USA, with our servers located in the EU, USA and AUS|